 More inwardly we tend to identify with our thoughts, our feelings and even our body.
 When I say “Shankara was one of the world’s greatest philosophers”, it is me who is thinking this, and I feel perturbed if someone dares to disagree.
 When I say “I love you”, I’m identifying with the feelings of my heart, and when I say “I’m full of energy”, it is my body that I identify with.
 Of course, things are, as always in psychology, more complicated than they appear in first instance.
 Within one level, I differentiate sometimes between a “central I” and things that happen more at the periphery: I can complain about pain in my ankle, somewhat like a Roman emperor complaining about unrest in Jerusalem.
 We can also jump very quickly between different aspects and parts of ourselves.
 When I say, “I feel lazy, but I should go back to work”, the centre of my motivation seems to shift halfway the sentence from the physical and emotional part of my being to a duty-conscious part of my mind.
 I can even acknowledge two parts of myself at the same time, for example when I say, “I’m physically tired, but mentally fresh”.

-To make things more complicated, the identification of our “I” with our own inner processes is not a simple, on/off phenomenon: There are degrees of identification and I do not always fully identify with the inner states and movements I focus on.
+To make things still more complicated, the identification of our “I” with our own inner processes is not a simple, on/off phenomenon: There are degrees of identification and I do not always fully identify with the inner states and movements I focus on.
 I can take, for example, some distance from my own thoughts, and say “Hey, this is interesting, I think that Shankara is great, while you don’t.
 How come?”
-This possibility to detach the centre of our consciousness from our own mental processes is an essential element of many approaches to yoga, and, as we will see later, it offers not only a way to go through life with more peace and happiness, but it offers also one of the most fruitful avenues towards deeper and more reliable psychological knowledge [INTERNAL LINKS].
+This possibility to detach the centre of our consciousness from our own mental processes is an essential element of many approaches to yoga, and, as we will see later, it offers not only a way to go through life with more peace and happiness, but it offers also one of the most fruitful avenues towards deeper and more reliable psychological knowledge.
 Other interesting possibilities, which the Indian tradition has explored in depth, turn up at the very extremes.
 It is claimed that through yogic practice one can, for example, exclude at will all content from our consciousness, arriving at a state of pure, transcendent “emptiness”, or, on the other hand, of not excluding anything at all, widening ourselves into a state of all-inclusive “cosmic consciousness”.
-To these special conditions we’ll come back at the end of this chapter and at several other places in this book[INTERNAL LINKS], but before we get there, it will be useful to explore first in some more detail what this elusive, but still all-important centre of our individual world is in the more ordinary states of consciousness that most of us will be more familiar with.
-This is the area mainstream Psychology has studied.
-Its findings are complex and often contradictory, but as far as they go, they are comparatively easily available, and we will not repeat them here.
+To these special conditions we’ll come back at the end of this chapter and at several other places in this book, but before we get there, it will be useful to explore first in some more detail what this elusive, but still all-important centre of our individual world is in the more ordinary states of consciousness that most of us will be more familiar with.

 So, how are we going to study ourselves in more detail?

 Theoretically one might think that the solution would be to go first to the centre: After all, only from the centre one can see both the surface and all the intermediate layers clearly and without distortions.
 In practice, however, this does not work.
-Nature does not allow it, as one needs to do considerable cleaning up of the surface layers before one can safely enter the deeper realms.
+Nature does not allow it: one needs to do considerable cleaning up of the surface layers before one can effectively and safely enter the deeper realms.

-[SHIFT THE FOLLOWING TO SELF-DEVELOPMENT and make INTERNAL LINK] If one forces one’s access to the depths too early — for example through drugs or strenuous, de-contextualised meditation-methods — there is the danger of psychological derailments.
+If one forces one’s access to the depths too early — for example through drugs or strenuous, de-contextualised meditation methods — there is the danger of psychological derailments.
 In the West, these have become known as “spiritual emergencies”.
 In India they are guarded against by the insistence on a long period of apprenticeship.
 The traditional way of “doing yoga” is not so much through explicit teaching and the practice of artificial methods, as by simply living in a guru’s household, imbibing the higher consciousness through a slow process of osmosis.
-Years are spent doing simple household chores, in a traditional setting perhaps looking after the cows or collecting firewoodcows & firewood.
+Years are spent doing simple household chores, in a traditional setting perhaps looking after the cows or collecting firewood3.
 In a more modern setting it might consist of no more than preparing tea for visitors!
-Explicit instruction plays at most a secondary role.stay with me Even schools of yoga that do use more explicit, technical methods typically start with an extensive set of what we would now call “cognitive behavioural” dos and don’ts.
+Explicit instruction plays at most a secondary role.
+Even schools of yoga that do use more explicit, technical methods typically start with an extensive set of what we would now call “cognitive behavioural” dos and don’ts.
 The first two steps of Patanjali’s eightfold path of rajayoga, for example, are yama and niyama, two detailed lists, one of behaviours and attitudes that are to be avoided, the other of things to be cultivated.
 There are two reasons for this.
 The first is that certain attitudes are simply more conducive to inner realisation than others, though there no absolutely fixed rules for this.
 The other is that access to the inner realms provides not only knowledge but also energy and power, and if the surface structures are not sufficiently purified, the unregenerate parts of the surface nature are likely to lead to all sorts of derailments.
 If they abuse those powers for their own egoistic ends, for example, serious misery and confusion can follow.
 As a whole one can say that equanimity, a basic goodwill, humility, and what one could call a sattvic nature will help.
 But there are exceptions and as the colourful stories of the Mahabharata show, there have been great yogis with serious flaws in their character.